 a healthy adult.
 A person's body temperature can be taken in any of the following

 Orally.
-Temperature can be taken by mouth using either the classic glass thermometer, or digital
+Temperature can be taken by mouth using a digital thermometer that uses an electronic

 Armpit (axillary).
-Temperatures can be taken under the arm using a glass or digital thermometer.
+Temperatures can be taken under the arm using a digital thermometer.
 Temperatures

 taken by this route tend to be 0.3°F to 0.4°F lower than those temperatures taken

 By ear.
 A special thermometer can quickly measure the temperature of the eardrum, which reflects

 the body's core temperature (the temperature of the internal organs).